Incense offering in rabbinic literature: Frankincense

 There is little doubt as to the identification of this one incense, and whose name in Hebrew, "levonah," is still related to its Arabic cognate, "lubān."
 Its name, in Hebrew, is derived from its color, which is a pale-white.
 According to Jeremiah 6:20, frankincense (Boswellia carteri, syn.
 Boswellia sacra) was imported into the land of Israel from Sheba, a country generally acclaimed to be Marib in Yemen, or more specifically, the district of Shihr in Yemen.
 The way in which this precious gum resin was extracted from the tree is described in Pliny's "Natural History."
-The incense gum olibanum, or frankincense (Boswellia), is also endemic to Ethiopia, where six species are known to grow.
+The incense gum olibanum, or frankincense (Boswellia), is also endemic to the Dhofar region of Oman and to Ethiopia, where, in the case of the latter, six species are known to grow.
 The most common species is that of Boswellia papyrifera (Del.)
 Hochst., known in Amharic as "itan zaf" (Incense tree), and that of B. rivae (Engl.).
+In Oman, the traditional method of harvesting the frankincense was to make an incision in the bark and to wait 20 days for the white exudate to exude from the tree when it is gathered.